 State law requires that each county develop a Congestion Management Program (CMP) to qualify for State transportation funds.
-The CMPs must establish levels of service standards for roadways, set transit service standards, develop trip-reduction and travel demand management programs, perform landuse impact analyses, formulate capital improvement programs, and monitor conformance in the County with the CMP.
-CTP 2040 is intended to complement the CMP.
-The purpose of CTP 2040 is to provide a comprehensive, long-term perspective; the purpose of the CMP, through its project priority and programming function, is to be a vehicle for implementing CTP 2040 in the short term.
+The CMPs must establish levels of service standards for roadways, set transit service standards, develop trip-reduction and travel demand management programs, perform land-use impact analyses, formulate capital improvement programs, and monitor conformance in the County with the CMP.
+SMCTP 2040 is intended to complement the CMP.
+The purpose of SMCTP 2040 is to provide a comprehensive, long-term perspective; the purpose of the CMP, through its project priority and programming function, is to be a vehicle for implementing SMCTP 2040 in the short term.

-Support for congestion-relief initiatives improves mobility countywide without dampening economic vitality.
+Support for congestion-relief initiatives improves mobility countywide and enhances economic and environmental vitality.

-Regional Transportation Plan
+Regional Transportation Plan and Sustainable Communities Strategy

-The Regional Transportation Plan (RTP), prepared by the Metropolitan Transportation Commission (MTC) every two years, is the Bay Area's region-wide transportation planning document.
+Plan Bay Area, adopted in 2013 by the Association of Bay Area Governments (ABAG) and the MTC, includes the region's 2040 Regional Transportation Plan and Sustainable Communities Strategy.
+The Regional Transportation Plan (RTP), prepared by the MTC and updated every four years, is the Bay Area's region-wide transportation planning document.
 The RTP is a blueprint for transportation funding twenty years into the future.
-According to State law, each County's CTP is supposed to serve as the primary basis for its portion of the RTP.
+According to State law, each county's CTP is intended to serve as the primary basis for its portion of the RTP.
 Upon review of CTPs, the MTC incorporates plan proposals and policies of regional significance.
-The MTC also reviews CMPs for consistency with the CTP.
+The MTC also reviews CMPs for consistency with the RTP.